symfony/symfony-docs/cookbook/workflow/new_project_git.rst

     your project will contain complete the git history of all the bundles and libraries defined in the ``deps`` file.
 It can be as much as 100 MB!
-    If you save current versions of all depencencies with command:
+    If you save the current versions of all your dependencies with the command:

     .. code-block:: bash